amphora-engine/amphora-docs/Writerside/topics/Configuring-a-Project.md

 - `Resources.txt`: Defines the resources that will be loaded into the game.
 - `SceneList.txt`: Defines the scenes that will be loaded into the game.

-The plain text files follow a simple macro-like syntax and are parsed at build time..
+The plain text files follow a simple macro-like syntax and are parsed at build time.

 ### Default Keymap